-Choosing your GCSE’s can be daunting as there are so many subjects to consider.
-We asked the following questions to members of Stemette Society members for their advice on picking GCSE subjects.
+Choosing your GCSEs can be daunting as there are so many subjects to consider.
+We asked the following questions to members of the Stemette Society for their advice on picking GCSE subjects.
 Here are the responses…

 1. What did you consider when picking your GCSE options?